These Tuscan Chicken Thighs are a total winner. Ready in less than 30 minutes and packed full of delicious flavours, be prepared to be impressed.

 Once you've made this meal the first time, I guarantee you'll be adding it to your favourites.
 My recipe for Tuscan Chicken Thighs is a one-pot wonder that ticks all the boxes in terms of flavour and ease.
 This recipe would also be delicious served on top of pasta, mashed potato or steamed rice.

 Made using my Ironclad Co Legacy Pan, this dish not only tastes amazing, but presents really well on the table too.
 Chicken thighs are great in a meal like this, their rich flavour goes so well with the creamy sauce.
-I will definitely be adding this recipe to my favourite chicken dinners.
+For another amazing chicken thigh recipe, be sure to check out my Honey Soy Chicken Thighs, served with fresh veggies and rice.

 I made a quick focaccia in the 20cm Lil' Legacy pan to soak up that creamy sauce.
 I used my Pizza Dough recipe and stretched it out thinly across the pan.
 Then I coated it in olive oil, sea salt and rosemary before baking it in the oven for 25 minutes until golden.
+I also have a great standalone recipe for a loaf Focaccia.

 How to make Tuscan Chicken: